 Session Five: Capturing the Global Experience

-Eva Posfay, Prof of French, former Assoc.
-Dean, Carleton College
+Eva Posfay, Professor of French, former Associate Dean, Carleton College

-Arne Koch, Dean of Global Engagement, Colby College
+Arne Koch, Dean of Global Engagement, Associate Professor of German, Colby College

 Eric Feldman, Program Manager, Office of Global Learning Initiative, Florida International University